giannisyp/Data-Analysis/README.md

 # Why did I create this repository?

-This repository presents some dashboards and analyzes made using the most popular Python libraries for various purposes
+This repository presents some dashboards and analysis made using the most popular Python libraries for various purposes